Skip to main content

 1

-Jibhi is located in the Kullu District of Himachal Pradesh, within the Tirthan Valley.
-It sits at an altitude of 2250 meters and is part of northern India's Himalayan region.
+Jibhi is located in the Kullu District of Himachal Pradesh, India, nestled in the Tirthan Valley at an altitude of 2250 meters.

 2